Frequently Asked Questions

 GENERAL ANESTHESIA is a drug-induced loss of consciousness during which patients are not arousable, even by painful stimulation.
 The ability to independently maintain ventilatory function is often impaired.
 Patients often require assistance in maintaining a patent airway, and positive pressure ventilation may be required because of depressed spontaneous ventilation or drug-induced depression of neuromuscular function.
 Cardiovascular function may be impaired.
 Because sedation is a continuum, it is not always possible to predict how an individual patient will respond.
 Hence, practitioners intending to produce a given level of sedation should be able to rescue patients whose level of sedation becomes deeper than initially intended.
 Individuals administering Moderate Sedation/Analgesia (“Conscious Sedation”) should be able to rescue patients who enter a state of Deep Sedation/Analgesia, while those administering Deep Sedation/Analgesia should be able to rescue patients who enter a state of general anesthesia.

 Moderate sedation is extremely safe when administered by qualified providers.
 Certified Registered Nurse Anesthetists (CRNAs), anesthesiologists, other physicians, dentists, and oral surgeons are qualified providers of moderate sedation.
-Specifically trained Registered Nurses may assist in the administration of moderate sedation.
+Specifically, trained Registered Nurses may assist in the administration of moderate sedation.

 Because patients can slip into a deep sleep, proper monitoring of moderate sedation is necessary.
 Healthcare providers monitor patient heart rate, blood pressure, breathing, oxygen level and alertness throughout and after the procedure.
 The provider who monitors the patient receiving moderate sedation should have no other responsibilities during the procedure and should remain with the patient at all times during the procedure.